 Ted Bauman’s latest reminder to his followers is that cash is no longer king.
 In a Banyan Hill Publishing newsletter, the subject was covered with some useful advice.
 The letter started with a challenge for readers to recall the last time they used cash for a transaction.
+For many, this would have been months or perhaps even years ago.
+And for those, many of those transactions used cash only in an attempt to get rid of some they had lying around or because a small local business or food stand accepted cash only.
+Even then, most small businesses can now accept cards with options like PayPal and Stripe.

 Although some people still use cash for a few small purchases, they make most transactions with plastic cards or through apps and auto-pay features on websites.
 Cash was a popular payment method for gas and retail goods in the past.
 Since people must prepay for fuel at nearly any gas station now, they typically use credit or debit cards to pay instead of cash.
+So what is the purpose in hanging onto cash?
+And an even better question, where is the future headed when it comes to how payments are processed in an increasingly digital world?
+Investment opportunities abound in this growing industry and market.

 Changing Cash Trends